Aesthetic group gymnastics

-Aesthetic Group Gymnastics (AGG) is a discipline of gymnastics developed from Finnish "Women's Gymnastics" (naisvoimistelu).
-The discipline is reminiscent of Rhythmic Gymnastics, but there are some significant differences: in AGG, the emphasis is on big and continuous body movement and the teams are larger.
-AGG teams often consist of 6-10 gymnasts and some children’s teams are even bigger.
-Furthermore, apparatus are not used in international AGG competitions as they are in Rhythmic Gymnastics where ball, ribbon, hoop and clubs are used on the floor area.
-The sport requires physical qualities such as flexibility, balance, speed, strength, coordination and sense of rhythm where movements of the body are emphasized in the flow, expressive and aesthetic appeal.
+Aesthetic group gymnastics (AGG) is a discipline of gymnastics developed from Finnish "Women's Gymnastics" (naisvoimistelu).
+The discipline is reminiscent of rhythmic gymnastics, with some significant differences: in AGG, the emphasis is on big and continuous body movement, and the teams are larger.
+AGG teams often consist of 6-10 gymnasts, and some children’s teams are bigger.
+Furthermore, apparatus is not used in international AGG competitions as it is in rhythmic gymnastics where balls, ribbons, hoops and clubs are used on the floor area.
+The sport requires physical qualities such as flexibility, balance, speed, strength, coordination and sense of rhythm where movements of the body are emphasized in the flow and, expressive and aesthetic appeal.
 A good performance is characterized by uniformity and simultaneity.
 The competition program consists of versatile and varied body movements, such as body waves and swings, balances and pivots, jumps and leaps, dance steps, and lifts.

-The length of the competition program should be 2.15-2.45 minutes.
-The competition dress of a group must be a leotard with aesthetic appeal considering the spirit of competitive sport.
-The size of the competition area, which is a gymnastics carpet, is 13 m x 13 m.
-The area should be used diversely.
+The length of the competition program should be 1.30 – 2.45 minutes depending on the category (short Program/long program).The competition dress of a group must be a leotard with aesthetic appeal considering the spirit of competitive sport.
+The size of the competition area, which is a gymnastics carpet, is 13 m × 13 m.

 The International Federation of Aesthetic Group Gymnastics (IFAGG) was established in 2003.
 The Federation has amongst others Australia, Bulgaria, Canada, the Czech Republic, Denmark, Estonia, the Faroe Islands, Finland, France, Hungary, Italy, Japan, Russia, Ukraine and Spain as members.